Implementing Microservices with NestJS and RabbitMQ

 Subscribe Queue

-Here, when the order service module is initialized, it will subscribe to a queue ‘order-notification’ and bind a method ‘sendNotification’ with that.
+Here, when the notification service module is initialized, it will subscribe to a queue ‘order-notification’ and bind a method ‘sendNotification’ with that.

 Means, that whenever data is published to the ‘order-notification’ queue, the notification service will receive the data and will call the ‘send notification’ method to take an action (i.e. send a notification to the user mentioned in the data published to the queue)